WillEckersley/Hangman/README.md

 ![Alt text](readme_images/title_gif.gif)

 ### Description
-Hangman is a classic game where the player tries to discover a mystery word using a mixture of guesswork and deduction.
+Hangman is a classic game where a player tries to discover a mystery word using a mixture of guesswork and deduction.
 Traditionally, two human players play against each other.
 However, in this version, a single human player plays against a computer.

 ### Walkthrough